 College is expensive.
 Fortunately, many institutions and organizations offer scholarships to offset the cost of higher education.
-You might earn a scholarship based on academic achievement, service, art, contests, leadership, or financial need.
 Because a scholarship has a monetary value, there could be tax implications – depending on the type of award.
 Below are some of the questions you might ask regarding your scholarships and taxes.

 For a scholarship to be considered tax-free, you must be:

-- Enrolled full or part-time at an institution with a regular staff, student body, and curriculum.
+- Enrolled full or part-time at an accredited institution with a regular staff, student body, and curriculum.

-- Using your scholarship for tuition, fees, books, supplies, and/or other equipment required for your degree.
+- Using your scholarship for qualified expenses, including: tuition, fees, books, supplies, and/or other equipment required for your degree.

 - Room and board